ECONOMY & WORK

 Fox earlier faced public outrage when another team of contestants, Gabe Okoye and Brittany Mayti, lost $800,000 despite answering correctly.
 While Okoye and Mayti were given an offer to appear again in a future episode, the Murrays had to fight for their right.

-So they sued Fox Broadcasting, Endemol USA, Brigadier Productions, and Apploff Entertainment for the money they lost, and punitive damages, and other fees.
+So they sued Fox Broadcasting, Endemol USA, Brigadier Productions, and Apploff Entertainment for the money they lost, punitive damages, and other fees.

 While the Murrays believed they were right, they also faced obstacles.
 The biggest one was a 13-page take-it-or-leave-it "Contestant Release Agreement" and another was a 16-page document of "Million Dollar Money Drop Official Rules."
-These documents release the producers and the network from liability and damages, including over claims of fraud, as per The Hollywood Reporter
+These documents release the producers and the network from liability and damages, including over the claims of fraud, as per The Hollywood Reporter

 Representative image | Unsplash | Photo by Scott Graham